OpenShift SDN

 - ClusterIP: The Service is exposed as an IP address internal to the cluster.
 This is useful for a microservices design where the front end connects to the backend without exposing the service externally.
 These are the Default Types.
 The service type is ClusterIP, meaning you have a cluster-wide IP address.

-- Node Port: A service type that exposes a port on the node’s IP address.
+- Node Port: This is a service type that exposes a port on the node’s IP address.
 This is like port forwarding on the physical node.
-However, the node port is not connecting the internal cluster pods to a port dynamically exposed on the physical node.
-So external users can connect to the port on the node, we get port forwarding to the node port.
+However, the node port does not connect the internal cluster pods to a port dynamically exposed on the physical node.
+So external users can connect to the port on the node, and we get the port forwarded to the node port.
 This then goes to the pods and is load-balanced to the pods.

 - Load Balancer: You can find a service type in public cloud environments.